astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Deploy DAGs on Kubernetes via Helm

-If you run Airflow in Docker, the most efficient transition to a production-scale workflow is to deploy DAGs onto a Kubernetes environment via the [Astronomer Helm chart](https://github.com/astronomer/airflow-chart).
+If you run Airflow in Docker, the most efficient transition to a production-scale workflow is to deploy DAGs onto a Kubernetes environment via the [Astronomer Helm chart](https://github.com/astronomer/airflow-chart), which is built off of the Apache Airflow Project's community chart to provide more extensibility.

 With this setup, you build a custom Docker image that contains your DAGs, also known as "baking" DAGs into the image.
 This custom image is then pushed to your Docker registry and passed to each of your core Airflow components for execution.

 For this setup, you'll need:

-- A Dockerfile that pulls Astronomer Core's [Docker image](https://hub.docker.com/r/astronomerinc/docker-airflow)
+- A Dockerfile that pulls Astronomer Core's [Docker image](https://github.com/astronomer/docker-airflow)
-- A Kubernetes Cluster
+- A Kubernetes Namespace
 - The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/)
 - The Astronomer CLI
 - Helm
 - A Docker registry

+First, get your environment ready for deployment:

 1. Create a Helm repository using the following command: